Home » Hawaii Travel Tips » Best Things to Do » 33 Things to do in Haleiwa, Oahu

 The most popular nut in Hawaii is the Macadamia Nut.
 But, there’s only one working macadamia nut farm on Oahu and it’s on the North Shore.

-North Shore Macadamia Nut Farm is situated right across the street from Haleiwa Beach Park and they have some delicious macadamia nut flavors like Caramel Roasted Macadamia Nuts, Cinnamon Macadamia Nuts, and Coconut Roasted Macadamia Nuts in additional to the traditional, unflavored version.
+North Shore Macadamia Nut Farm is situated right across the street from Haleiwa Beach Park and they have some delicious macadamia nut flavors like Caramel Roasted Macadamia Nuts, Cinnamon Macadamia Nuts, and Coconut Roasted Macadamia Nuts in addition to the traditional, unflavored version.

 These are great snacks to take to the beach or bring home as a souvenir.